Arkar-Aung/magicConverter/README.md

 ###Converter

-Magic Converter also use Parabaik converter.
+Magic Converter also use <a href="https://github.com/ngwestar/parabaik">Parabaik</a> for conversion and use regular expression to check Myanmar text and unicode from <a href="https://github.com/saturngod/Tagu-firefox">Tagu</a>.

 ###Contribution